Annual Report on Whistleblowing Disclosures 2021-22

 The SFO’s policy is to treat whistleblowing disclosures in confidence.
 Those who wish to report wrongdoing relating to matters falling within the SFO’s remit may do so via our online secure portal.

-During the period from 1 April 2020 to 31 March 2021, the SFO Intelligence Division managed 175 whistleblowing disclosures of which 150 were validated as such, qualifying for inclusion in this report.
-Twenty five (25) disclosures were assessed as not being from a ‘worker’, as defined by section 230(3) of the Employment Rights Act 1996, and/or “making a disclosure in the public interest”.
+During the period from 1 April 2021 to 31 March 2022, the SFO Intelligence Division managed 156 whistleblowing disclosures that qualified for inclusion in this report, as defined by section 230(3) of the Employment Rights Act 1996, and/or “making a disclosure in the public interest”.

-- In 17 disclosures, it was not possible to take further action (in 9 disclosures, no contact details were provided) or it was assessed as unreasonable (8 disclosures) to do so.
+- In 14 disclosures, it was not possible to take further action.
+Either because no contact details were provided (in 8 disclosures) or were non-contactable sources (6 cases).